tchajed/games-night/summaries/coup.md

 There is a variant from the expansion with teams.
 The game still has a single winner, but you cannot steal from, assasinate or coup your own team.
 You may pay 1 coin to change your team and 2 coins to change someone else's team.

 Money that is used to change teams goes to the center.
-Now all characters have an additional **embezzle** action where they can take all the money in the center.
+Now, as long as you don't have a duke, you have an additional **embezzle** action where they you take all the money in the center.
+If you're challenged and you have a duke, you lose an influence of your choice.
+Otherwise, you have to show both of your cards, shuffle them in, and replace them, while your challenger loses an influence.